Nestle argues against 'arbitrary' noodle ban in Indian court

-MUMBAI An Indian regulator's report that found excess lead in Maggi instant noodles should be disregarded, food group Nestle NESN.VX said on Friday, as the sample was open for three months and past its sell-by date by the time it was tested.
+MUMBAI, June 12 An Indian regulator's report that found excess lead in Maggi instant noodles should be disregarded, food group Nestle said on Friday, as the sample was open for three months and past its sell-by date by the time it was tested.

 Nestle has been battling its worst ever branding crisis in India since a regulator in the northern state of Uttar Pradesh found monosodium glutamate (MSG) and excess lead in a sample of its hugely popular noodles.